ConnerArdman/Code-Quality-Guide/_pages/05PHP.md

   <a name="use-die"></a><a name="10.3"></a>
   - [10.3](#use-die) Use `die()` instead of `print` or `echo` when outputting errors.

-    > Why? `die()` kills the program, which is important after an error has occured.
+    > Why? `die()` kills the program, which is important after an error has occurred.
 There is no need to continue running a webservice if something has gone wrong, such as a missing GET parameter.

   <a name="check-isset"></a><a name="10.4"></a>
   - [10.4](#check-isset) Always check if GET and POST parameters were set before accessing them.